 Grab a medicine ball.
 Reach for the bottom of your hip, keeping a tight midsection.
 Breathe in as you move the ball diagonally across your body.
 Exhale as the ball is extended toward the ceiling.

-If you would like to add another level of difficulty to this exercise, you can set up a cable crossover machine laterally right next to you.
-Grab a low hand cable attachment and work across your body in the same diagonal fashion as the previous exercises.
+If you want to add another level of difficulty to this exercise, you can set up a cable crossover machine next to you.
+Grab a low-hand cable attachment and work across your body in the same diagonal fashion as the previous exercises.
 Feel free to adjust the weight until it’s appropriate.